-The quicker you can get you’re pile to the correct height the quicker it will generate heat.
+The quicker you can get your pile to the correct height the quicker it will generate heat.
 Make sure you slightly wet each layer with a hose as you progress.
 Don’t make the mix to wet or it will end up anaerobic (see below).
 The composting humus should have the consistency of a wet cloth that has been wrung out.

-You will need to turn you’re pile after about 4 to 5 days into the second bin, this is to keep the heat generating in the pile.
+You will need to turn your pile after about 4 to 5 days into the second bin, this is to keep the heat generating in the pile.
 If the pile seems a little dry, give it another sprinkle of water with the hose.
 Remember not to saturate it.

 One week later turn it back into bin number one and then one week later again, turn it into the third bin.
 You can then leave it the third bin for a few weeks after which time and you should have a lovely, crumbly, dark compost ready to use on the garden.

 Having have completed the final turning into bin three you can then start the whole process again with new materials in bin one.

 Not everyone will agree with my method but it works for me.
 The success of the whole composting process can depend on several factors.

 .
 Rain.
 Should you experience lots of rain you may need to cover it to prevent saturation

 .
 Extreme heat.
 If you experience very hot and dry weather the compost may dry out too much and not actually rot.
 In this case you may need to spray the heap with water a little more often.